Hydrat-Agency/filament-table-layout-toggle/README.md

             TableLayoutTogglePlugin::make()
                 ->setDefaultLayout('grid') // default layout for user seeing the table for the first time ->persistLayoutUsing(
-                    persister: Persisters\LocalStoragePersister::class, // chose a persister to save the layout preference of the user
+                    persister: \Hydrat\TableLayoutToggle\Persisters\LocalStoragePersister::class, // chose a persister to save the layout preference of the user
                     cacheStore: 'redis', // optional, change the cache store for the Cache persister
                     cacheTtl: 60 * 24, // optional, change the cache time for the Cache persister )